Herbs & spices maker

 California, the UK and Australia have all enacted legislation requiring companies operating within their borders to disclose their efforts to eradicate modern slavery from their operations and supply chains.
 Follow the link to see this company's disclosure statement.

-This company received an S&P Global ESG Score of 57/100 in the Food Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 55/100 in the Food Products category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 23 Sep 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 |Subsidiaries||Botanical Food Company Pty Ltd

 Launched in 1999, the company now exports to 15 countries.
 Acquired by McCormick for $150 million in 2016.